 If you cannot explain your goals or interest in the role, you might not pass the interview stage.
 Recruiters want clarity about why you want that job.

-Employers love passion for the work.
+Interviewers assess candidate motivation and cultural fit.
+Limited engagement or weak interest in the role may reduce perceived long-term commitment and lead to rejection.
 If you sound bored or indifferent, your application might get rejected.
 Energy and genuine interest can set you apart.

 9. Overqualified or Underqualified